Barrows-Global/trello-sheets-intergration/README.md

 - Enable or Disable the Level of Effort plugin ((http://scrumfortrello.com/)
 - Deploy your script
 - Run the script from you Google Sheet Menu
-- Bask in the glory of all your impported data!
+- Bask in the glory of all your imported data!

 Quesries or help contact: nick.ferreira@barrowsglobal.com